-In 2015, EEOC's 50th anniversary, AFGE Council 216 aggressively raised awareness with Congress, the civil rights community and the press about the historic commitment of its workers to carry out the agency's civil rights mission and what EEOC needs to succeed 50 years later.
+In 2016, AFGE Council 216 aggressively raised awareness with Congress and the civil rights community of what EEOC needs to succeed.
+The promise of America is not fulfilled when discrimination prevents people from working and supporting their families.

 As a result of AFGE Council 216's efforts this year:

+- 1. The ten-year-old national overtime grievance finally was settled for \$1.53M and other relief. - 2.
+AFGE Council 216 successfully negotiated an MOU to pilot a Maxiflex program.
+The program is allowing staff to work smarter. - 3.
+In 2016, EEOC employees were finally able to telework and additional day per pay period, due to a successful result of AFGE Council 216's campaign.

-- 1. AFGE Council 216 saw a successful result to its campaign to get its bargaining unit an additional day of telework, which had been agreed to in the 2013 CBA but then later blocked by the Agency. - 2.
-At the August 2015 AFGE convention, AFGE Council 216's newsletter was the recipient in its division for the "Best Layout and Design" award and the "Best Article" award for "EEOC Pioneers: Profiles in Courage."
-This was the fifth consecutive win for "216 Works" newsletter. - 3.
-AFGE Council 216 worked with AJs, AFGE's Women's and Fair Practices Department, Legislative Department, and the General Counsel's Office to determine the best approach to advance improvements in the Federal Sector EEO process including passing two resolutions at the AFGE convention. - 4.
-AFGE Council 216 ensured that rank and file employees were recognized for their key role during EEOC's 50th anniversary year in 216 Works newsletter, an album prepared for the agency's official 50th anniversary celebration, a special talking points paper to Congress, and local office celebrations. - 5.
-In a tough budget year, the administration requested \$373M, a modest FY16 increase for EEOC. - 6.
-Congress ultimately funded EEOC at \$364.5M for FY15, i.e., level funding with no cut.
-However, the budget falls below EEOC's FY10 \$367M budget. - 7.
-AFGE Council 216 provided written testimony for the House CJS Subcommittee open witness hearing in support of an increased budget. - 8.
+- 4. AFGE Council 216 obtained, through settlement of a national grievance, needed software for affected staff to redact digital documents. - 5.
+AFGE Council 216 pushed for a staff survey of EEOC's new digital charge system.
+The public outcry of staff for needed equipment resulted in scanner additions and upgrades in many offices- though more are still needed. - 6.
+AFGE Council 216 has continued to work to improve through negotiations the agency's next generation performance management system and performance standards. - 7.
+AFGE Council 216 worked with AJs, AFGE's Women's and Fair Practices Department, Legislative Department, and the General Counsel's Office to determine the best approach to advance improvements in the Federal Sector EEO process including passing two resolutions at the AFGE convention. - 8.
+In a tough budget year, the administration requested \$376.6M for FY17, which would have been a modest increase for EEOC. - 9.
+AFGE Council 216 provided written testimony for the House CJS Subcommittee open witness hearing in support of an increased budget. - 10.
+Appropriators ultimately marked up EEOC's budget at \$364.5M for FY17, i.e., level funding with no cut.
+However, the budget falls below EEOC's FY10 \$367M budget. - 11.
 Both House and Senate Appropriators included report language requiring EEOC to prioritize the backlog.
-Appropriators also direct EEOC to examine other efficiencies to improve customer service AFGE Council 216 supports this language which clearly encompasses the Council Intake Plan.

-- 9. AFGE 216 attended teleconferences following up on its attendance at the 2014 White House Summit on Workplace Flexibilities and AFL-CIO related events. - 10.
-AFGE 216 Council has continued to represent affected employees and retirees in the ongoing overtime case claims process, occurring pursuant to a March 23, 2009 Federal arbitrator's ruling that EEOC had a committed a nationwide practice of willfully violating overtime laws. - 11.
-AFGE 216 successfully fought EEOC to stop blocking an additional day of telework that had been negotiated in the most recent CBA.
-The Council also championed a robust maxiflex pilot MOU. - 12.
+Appropriators also specifically retain oversight of any reorganization. - 12.
+AFGE 216 attended the White House Summit on the United State of Women. - 13.
 AFGE Council 216 has continued to vigorously battle for accommodations for disabled employees, whose requests have been fought, ignored, or delayed by the agency.
-Council 216 will continue seeking to have EEOC live up to the standards the law imposes on other federal agencies. - 13.
-AFGE Council 216 aggressively took the fight to the agency as labor management relations have deteriorated, including filing a ULP for union busting, and a national grievance for violating the Staff Development Enhancement Program. - 14.
-AFGE Council 216 has kept up the pressure on EEOC's administration to act on the Union's National Intake Plan. - 15.
-AFGE Council 216 responded to EEOC's Advanced Notice of Proposed Rulemaking and advocated to keep hearings and discovery for federal employees. - 16.
-AFGE Council 216 fights every day to improve the working conditions that have lead to the poor morale that is documented in the annual Federal Employee Viewpoint Survey for the fifth year.
+Council 216 will continue seeking to have EEOC live up to the standards the law imposes on other federal agencies. - 14.
+AFGE Council 216 aggressively took the fight to the agency as labor management relations have deteriorated, including ULPs for union busting and failing to negotiate in good faith, and settling a national grievance for violating the Staff Development Enhancement Program.

+- 15. AFGE Council 216 kept up the pressure on EEOC's administration to act on the Union's National Intake Plan. - 16.
+AFGE Council 216 responded to EEOC's Sexual Harassment Reboot, advocating to improve the internal harassment program. - 17.
+AFGE Council 216 fights every day to improve the working conditions that have lead to the poor morale that is documented in key areas of the annual Federal Employee Viewpoint Survey.

-For 2016, Council 216's Legislative Agenda is as follows:
+AFGE Activists should urge their lawmakers: